 Do NOT use your red, white, and blue Medicare card for covered medical services while you are a member of this plan.
-If you use your Medicare card instead of your Clover Health Choice (PPO) membership card, you may have to pay the full cost of medical services yourself.
-Keep
+If you use your Medicare card instead of your Clover Health Choice Value (PPO) membership card, you may have to pay the full cost of medical services yourself.
+Keep your Medicare card in a safe place.
+You may be asked to show it if you need hospital services, hospice services, or participate in routine research studies.

-Here's why this is so important: If you get covered services using your red, white, and blue Medicare card instead of using your Clover Health Choice (PPO) membership card while you are a plan member, you may have to pay the full cost yourself.
+Here's why this is so important: If you get covered services using your red, white, and blue Medicare card instead of using your Clover Health Choice Value (PPO) membership card while you are a plan member, you may have to pay the full cost yourself.